nitrogen-lang/nitrogen/docs/language/statements_expressions.md

 }

 const result = someFunc() // result == "hello"

+// The following is the same as above.
+Functions are objects themselves.
+// The below syntax is sugar for the above definition. fn someFunc() {
+    doSomething()
+    doSomethingElse()
+    "hello"
+}
 ```

 The function above calls two other functions then returns the string "hello".
-Notice
-the `return` keyword wasn't used.
-Since the string was the last expression in the body
+Notice the `return` keyword wasn't used.
+Since the string was the last
-it was returned implicitly.
-If the string was removed, then the return value of
+expression in the body it was returned implicitly.
+If the string was removed,
-`doSomethingElse()` would've been returned instead since it would be the last expression.
+then the return value of `doSomethingElse()` would've been returned instead
+since it would be the last expression.

 ## If "Statements"